samarpita-saha293/PRAGED/README.md

 /home/diag_ashwin/NGS_Databases_Tools/scripts
 ```

-### For Running jobs on Reserved node use the command
+### For Running jobs on a reserved node use the command
 ```
 sbatch --reservation=diag_ashwin job.sh
 ```